aces/Loris/README.md

 These dependencies are subject to change so be sure to verify your version of MySQL and PHP when updating LORIS.
 Installing some dependencies may require `sudo` privileges.

-Note: the default password plugin of MySQL 8 is caching_sha2_password instead of mysql_native_password.
-The most PHP versions don't support the caching_sha2_password, you can work around the problem by modifying the default_authentication_plugin=mysql_native_password in the section [mysqld] of my.cnf, or modify that of one particular database user with a command similar to the following: alter user '<user>'@'localhost' identified with mysql_native_password by '<password>';
-This solution is temporary, pending the program upgrading to support caching_sha2_password.

 ### Install Steps

 Consult the [LORIS Wiki](https://github.com/aces/Loris/wiki/Setup) page on this [Install process](https://github.com/aces/Loris/wiki/Installing-Loris) for more information.